 We recognize the excess of the purchase price over the fair value of identifiable net assets acquired at the acquisition date as goodwill.
 Goodwill is not amortized but is reviewed for impairment annually and more frequently if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying value.
 We first perform a qualitative assessment to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying value.
 If the reporting unit does not pass the qualitative assessment, then the reporting unit's carrying value is compared to its fair value.
-If the fair value of the reporting unit is greater than the reporting unit is deemed to be recoverable.
+If the fair value of the reporting unit is greater than the reporting unit's carrying value, then the carrying value of the reporting unit is deemed to be recoverable.
 If the carrying value of the reporting unit is greater than the reporting unit's fair value, goodwill is impaired and written down to the reporting unit's fair value.